Qazeer/artefacts.help/pages/linux/audit_framework.md

 control rules often specific to the Linux distribution used.
 If no rules are configured, other components (`pam`, `sshd`, etc.) may still be sending events to the `auditd` daemon.

-Audit rules are defined in the `/etc/audit/audit.rules` file or in the `/etc/audit/rules.d/` directory.

 There are three types of audit rules: